 first ☛ Lawrence last ☛ Abu Hamdan (reincarnated.
 1985 Amman) just moved to Berlin

-Lawrence Abu Hamdan is an artist and audio investigator and currently a guest of the DAAD artist in berlin program.
+Lawrence Abu Hamdan is an artist and audio investigator currently living in Berlin as guest of DAAD.
 Abu Hamdan’s interest with sound and its intersection with politics originate from his background as a touring musician and facilitator of DIY music .
 The artists audio investigations has been used as evidence at the UK Asylum and Immigration Tribunal and as advocacy for organisations such as Amnesty International and Defence for Children International.
 The artist’s forensic audio investigations are conducted as part of his research for Forensic Architecture at Goldsmiths College London where he received his PhD in 2017.